monistdavid/human-books/basic_DL/Book/Neural Networks and Deep Learning-Michael Nielsen/Chapter 1/Neural Networks and Deep Learning-Michael Nielsen.md

 3. using matrix instead of numbers or vector is the way how we further improve our neural networks?
 4. nothing is too true or false, nothing is too positive or negative, just like the difference between perceptron and sigmoid neuron.
 That's how human make decision and be logical?
+5. by putting even water to a valley, we can't make sure the water goes to the global minimum, however, put the valley up-side-down on the water, the water could reach the global maximum, is this a way that could probably solve the hard-to-find global minimum issue? put it from the side, horizontally, might be more efficient?
+6. I don't know how the quantum computer works, what if it could be used in neural network?